Chapter 2 How to Protect Your Ecommerce Store from Payment Fraud

 - Identity theft: Although most businesses take many precautions to secure customer data, fraudsters still manage to hack into databases and steal usernames, passwords, credit card numbers and other personal information.

-Hackers often sell credit card numbers to other scammers, who then open accounts with online retailers and use the stolen numbers to pay for purchases.
+Hackers often sell credit card numbers to other scammers, who then open accounts with ecommerce merchants and use the stolen numbers to pay for purchases.

 DDOS and Automated Fraud Detection

 BigCommerce employs hacker deterrent security provisioning, three redundant network architectures and hardware firewalls to protect online stores from cybercrime.
 For additional security, Sift Science –– the security company behind Airbnb, Uber and Wayfair –– is available for customers to install.

 This type of ecommerce fraud is difficult to detect because many people don’t check their credit card statements thoroughly — and because victims typically have no idea that someone opened an online account in their names.

 PCI Compliance and Your Ecommerce Store

 To help businesses protect themselves and their customers from online fraud, the Payment Card Industry Security Standards Council (PCI SSC) — a forum of global brands including Visa, MasterCard and American Express — has developed a set of best practices to safeguard consumer data.

 Complying with these standards, i.e. PCI compliance, is not optional for online retailers and is strictly enforced.

 While many of the following recommendations fall within the PCI standards, visit the PCI Security Standards website for full requirements.

 Also, know that your payment processor can help you with — or completely handle — PCI compliance.
 Many payment processors, including PayPal and BigCommerce, build PCI compliance into the solutions they offer businesses of all sizes.